-During resurfacing works, there is potential for temporary impacts on the water environment.
-Potential changes in water quality from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain/flooding) during works have the potential to have a direct or indirect effect on the surrounding waterbodies.
+There is potential for temporary impacts on the water environment due to operation of plant within and within proximity to watercourses and/or drainage systems, which may lead to potential changes in water quality from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain).
+No in-water works within natural watercourses will take place and there is no requirement for the abstraction or transfers of water from, or discharges to, a waterbody.
+As such, the potential for a direct pollution incident within a waterbody is unlikely.
+Experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard good working practice is adopted (e.g., adherence to SEPA good practice guidance, utilisation of drain covers or similar, etc.), water quality is protected.

+The works may result in potential direct or indirect effects on surrounding waterbodies.
 The following mitigation measures will be put in place to reduce the risk of pollution incidents as a result of works: